IBM/customer-sentiment-on-seller-quality-nlu-cp4d/deploy-on-cloud-pak.md

 ![visualize](doc/source/images/visualize1.png)

+**NOTE: If the Dashboard takes along time to load, clear your browsing data & cache then reload.**

 - The components in the dashboard are:

   - **_Analysis by Sellers_** : You can click on any seller name to visualize ratings of that perticular seller.